 These goals must be achieved while still making it simple and efficient for the operator to perform their role.
-In designing the interface for the DataFlex® line of thermal transfer overprinters, for example, Videojet specified a large 264mm (8.4") touchscreen and designed the display for easy operation - with fonts that are easy to read, colors that are easy to interpret and buttons that are easy to press.
+In designing the interface, for example, Videojet specified a large 264mm (8.4") touchscreen and designed the display for easy operation - with fonts that are easy to read, colors that are easy to interpret and buttons that are easy to press.